GYG-be/gyg-be.github.io/_posts/2024-01-08-weekly-personal-development-plan.md

 categories: template
 ---

-## Week 2: Establishing Baselines and Catholic Principles
+# Week 2 of a 52-Week Personal Development Syllabus

 When we ***return*** our foundations, we can finally begin to actually **build** on them ... after we have grown up, we can respect our parents ... *we don't have to make the effort to rebelliously make fun of the old fogey's who are still clinging to their outdated beliefs -- we can finally join them in their wisdom.*

+We begin by looking at Week 1 ... and BUILDING on that foundation.

-1. Re-initializing or creating your new "first" weekly schedule with time blocks
+### Re-initializing or creating your new "first" weekly schedule with time blocks

-2. Time audit: tracking current time usage
+### Time audit: tracking current time usage

-3. Defining personal and professional values
+### Defining personal and professional values

-4. Attention assessment: identifying major distractors
+### Attention assessment: identifying major distractors and the Examen Journal

-5. Procrastination log: documenting avoidance behaviors
+### Examen Journaling is more than just a procrastination log or documenting your avoidance tricks or maladaptive behaviors

-6. Setting initial short-term and long-term goals
+### Setting and PDCAing initial short-term and long-term goals

-7. Introduction to Catholic catechism and its relevance to self-control

-8. Reviewing and re-implementing all of the material that you have learned about written to goal setting and SMART criteria.
+### Reviewing and re-implementing all of the material that you have learned about written to goal setting and SMART criteria.

+### Re-introduction to Catholic catechism and its relevance to self-control